chevah/geck/content/javascript.rst

 * Do your best to never use a semicolon.
   This means avoiding them at line breaks and avoiding multi-statement lines.
-  Semi-colon at the end of the line is added only when required.
+  Semicolons at the end of the line should be added only when required.

 * Use 4 space indentation.

-* Variable, function, method and constants name are after PEP8. variable_name, function_name, methodName, ClassName, CONSTANT_NAME
+* Variable, function, method and constant names follow PEP8 guidelines. variable_name, function_name, methodName, ClassName, CONSTANT_NAME

 * Callback methods should always end with 'Callback' as the